Nonparametric bounds for vaccine effects in randomized trials: Description of contents in the appendix

-\item In Appendix~\ref{app:LP1}, we provide a detailed description of the linear programming (LP) method used to derive sharp bounds for the VE parameters.
+\item In Appendix~\ref{app:LP1}, we provide a detailed description of the linear programming (LP) method used to derive bounds for the VE parameters.
 This includes explicit formulations of the optimization problems, the construction of all relevant vectors and matrices, and the workflow for computing the max/min values of each parameter.
-In Appendix~\ref{app:shrap_bounds_2}, we prove that the LP-based bounds under Figure~\ref{fig:sub.viol.1} are sharp and valid.

 \item In Appendix~\ref{app:non.LP.optimizer}, we provide a GitHub link for our program that calculates the LP-bounds using nonlinear optimization methods.
 This program maximizes and minimizes the VE expressions over all feasible values, allowing easy incorporation of additional constraints.